 2. Refillable toiletry bottles

 It’s pretty much impossible to carry full-size products when backpacking so these refillable bottles are a must.
-I find the squishy silicon ones to be better than the more solid plastic ones as you can get squeeze the stuff out easier and they collapse down as you use more.
+I find the squishy silicone ones to be better than the more solid plastic ones as you can get squeeze the stuff out easier and they collapse down as you use more.
 One tip for refilling these whilst travelling is to speak to other backpackers and see if they’ve run out of anything for their bottles, then buy a full sized bottle and share it around.

 3. Microfibre travel towel

 This is my number one favourite toiletry for backpacking – just make sure you always buy one in a large size!
 There is nothing more awkward than trying to subtly get changed in a dorm room in a towel that’s too small!
-If you’re not sure what a microfibre towel is and why you need one, it’s essentially a towel made from thin, light and quick drying fabric, that also folds up really small.
+If you’re not sure what a microfibre towel is and why you need one, it’s essentially a towel made from thin, light and quick-drying fabric, that also folds up really small.
 A normal towel would take up half a backpack but this baby can be stuffed into any small space in your bag.
-The quick drying aspect also helps stop the rest of your clothes from smelling damp and gross.
+The quick-drying aspect also helps stop the rest of your clothes from smelling damp and gross.